arunsupe/spotlight-web-interface/README.md

 search my fileserver using spotlight from anywhere in the LAN using any web browser.

 I am an amature at programming and with python.
 The code does not do any error checking.
 It blocks with each request.
 It runs in a terminal window (not demonized).
+Importantly, **THERE IS NO AUTHENTICATION/ VERIFICATION OF THE CONNECTING USER.
+ALL FILES ARE EXPOSED TO ANYONE WITH ACCESS TO THE COMPUTER'S IP ADDRESS.
+DO NOT USE IT IN ANY PUBLIC LAN.**

 I use it purely as a convenience.
 The entire family can now find files named "2015 tax return" or whatever from their laptops.
 I am putting it out there so that anyone who finds it useful may use it.
 Any help improving it, demonizing it, non-blocking it, improving the UI or porting it to other platforms' native fulltext search functions (Windows, linux, android?!, iOS ;-) etc) is very appreciated and welcome.